Service drop: European

 In many European countries and other countries that use European systems, three-phase service drops are often used for domestic residences.
 The use of three-phase power allows longer service drops to serve multiple residences, which is economical with the higher density of housing in Europe.
 The service drop consists of three phase wires and a neutral wire which is grounded.
 Each phase wire provides around 230 V to loads connected between it and the neutral.
 Each of the phase wires carries 50 Hz alternating current which is 120° out of phase with the other two.
 Several slightly different voltage standards have been used in the past as well: 220Y380, 230Y400 and 240Y415, with plans for future "harmonization" towards 230Y400.
 In this notation, the first number is the voltage between a phase wire and neutral, and the second number, after the "Y", is the line voltage (between any two-phase wires).

 Other countries, such as the UK and Ireland, generally provide a single phase and neutral per house, with every third house on the same phase.

+Australian

+In Australian service drops, to avoid having unprotected cables within the building up to the service panel main switch, a fuse for each phase is provided at the point-of-attachment, at the weatherhead - called a "raiser bracket" in Australia - or on the outside of the building.

+One or more removable ceramic "fuse holders", containing an appropriately sized service fuse for each phase protects all cables beyond this point.
+These fuses may be removed and replaced by the supply authority in the event of a fault causing them to "operate".

+This box is termed a "Fused Overhead Line Connector Box" (FOLCB).